Board year at MAK Mentorship System

 For more information about MAK and the MAKboard, please contact Joël Repko or Rick Leusink via firstname.lastname@example.org, or one of the other board members.

-Job description: Educational Affairs at MAK Mentorship System
+Job description: Educational Affairs at MAK Mentorship System - Supported by Asset

-The main tasks of the Educational Officer of MAK are related to educational support, study information and orientation activities.
+The main tasks of the Educational Affairs of MAK are related to educational support, study information and orientation activities.
 On the one hand, you are responsible for the organization of the tutorships and private coaching for TiSEM students.
 This requires an orderly way of working and eye for detail.
 You will also organize large scale events that require planning skills and stress resistance.
 These events are Student for a Day, a two day event for 500 prospective students that takes place twice a year, and the Program Introduction, which takes place in the introduction period for all TiSEM freshmen (bachelor and master).
 Due to this educational related portfolio, you will remain contact with numerous people within Tilburg University.

 For more information about MAK and the MAKboard, please contact the current Educational Affairs, Joël Repko (email@example.com) or one of the other board members.

-Job description: Treasurer at MAK Mentorship System
+Job description: Treasurer at MAK Mentorship System - Supported by Asset

 As the Treasurer of MAK, you are responsible for all financial concerns of MAK.
 This includes determining budgets, maintaining the financial situation throughout the year and writing the annual report.
 This means that you are financially involved in all activities organized by MAK.
 As the Treasurer, you will be translating ideas and policy to budgets.
 Furthermore, you are responsible for the acquisition and contact with sponsors and partners.
 You are also responsible for all internal social activities.
 As the treasurer of MAK you need good negotiation skills, accuracy, and a structured and orderly way of working.